Menu

 Forest Park in St. Louis is almost twice as large as its New York counterpart and is home to a collection of historic and cultural attractions.
 Its landscape includes meadows, prairie and wetlands, which provide inviting habitat for a variety of birds and other wildlife and those seeking to engage with it.

-Griffith ParkĀ in Los Angeles sprawls over 4,310 acres of terrain, making it one of the largest city parks in North America.
+Griffith Park in Los Angeles sprawls over 4,310 acres of terrain, making it one of the largest city parks in North America.
 The city's Recreation and Parks Commission deemed it an "urban wilderness," and its rugged topography explains why.

 Wherever you live, and travel, there's likely to be a restful reserve where you may find solitude, seclusion and opportunities to commune with untrammeled nature.
 The benefits of doing so can range from self-reflection and relaxation to real improvements in both physical and mental health and well-being.

-Victor Block has been a travel journalist for many years, and has written for major newspapers, magazines and travel websites and served as an editor of Fodor's Travel Guides.
+Victor Block Author Credentials: Victor Block has been a travel journalist for many years, and has written for major newspapers, magazines and travel websites and served as an editor of Fodor's Travel Guides.
 He is a member of the Society of American Travel Writers and the North American Travel Journalists Association.
 Victor is a regular contributor of reviews to the Disabled World travel section.
-Visit Victors's biography for further insights into his background, expertise, and accomplishments.
+Visit for further insights into his background and expertise.

-Cite This Page (APA): Block, V. (2025, January 9).
+APA: Victor Block.
+(2025, January 9 - Last revised: 2026, January 21).
 Nature Bathing in American Parks and Forests.
 Disabled World (DW).
-Retrieved January 22, 2025 from www.disabled-world.com/travel/usa/shimrin-yoku.php
+Retrieved January 30, 2026 from www.disabled-world.com/travel/usa/shimrin-yoku.php

-While we strive to provide accurate and up-to-date information, it's important to note that our content is for general informational purposes only.
-We always recommend consulting qualified healthcare professionals for personalized medical advice.
-Any 3rd party offering or advertising does not constitute an endorsement.
+While we strive to provide accurate, up-to-date information, our content is for general informational purposes only.
+Please consult qualified professionals for advice specific to your situation.